Doctor Zhivago (film): Part one

+Discovering Lara's relationship with Komarovsky, her mother attempts suicide.
+Komarovsky attempts to dissuade Lara from marrying Pasha.
+She refuses and he rapes her.
+A traumatised Lara later follows Komarovsky to a party, shoots him in the arm, and is escorted out by Pasha.
+Pasha marries her, despite now knowing about her relationship with Komarovsky.
+They leave Moscow.

-During World War I, Yevgraf Zhivago is sent by the Bolsheviks to subvert the Imperial Russian Army.
-Yuri, now married to Tonya, is drafted to be a battlefield doctor.
-Pasha, dissatisfied in his marriage to Lara, joins up, but is reported missing in action following an attack on German forces.
-Lara enlists as a nurse to search for him.
-Yuri encounters Lara, and takes her on as his nurse.
-For the next six months, they serve at a field hospital, during which time radical changes ensue throughout Russia as Vladimir Lenin returns from exile to Moscow.
-Before their departure from the hospital, Zhivago and Lara fall in love, though Zhivago remains faithful to Tonya.
+During World War I, Yuri, now married to Tonya, becomes a battlefield doctor.
+Pasha joins up, but is reported missing.
+Lara enlists as a nurse to search for him and encounters Zhivago.
+For six months, they serve at a field hospital, as unrest grows in Russia after exiled Vladimir Lenin returns.
+The two fall in love, but Zhivago remains faithful to Tonya.

-After the war, Yuri returns to Tonya, their son Alexander (Sasha), and the now-widowed Alexander Gromeko.
-They are still living in what had been their Moscow house, but it has been confiscated by the new Soviet government and divided into tenements.
-Yevgraf, now a member of the Cheka, informs Yuri that his poems have been condemned as antagonistic to communism.
-Fearing Zhivago will ultimately incriminate himself through his poetry, Yevgraf provides Yuri documents to leave Moscow and travel to the Gromekos' country home, "Varykino", located in the Ural Mountains.
-The family boards a heavily guarded freight train, bound to be traveling through contested territory that is secured by the Bolshevik commander, Strelnikov, formerly known as Pasha Antipov.
+After Russia leaves the war, Yuri returns to Tonya, their son Sasha and the widowed Alexander Gromeko in their Moscow house, which was confiscated by the Soviet government and now houses many other people.
+Yevgraf, now a Cheka officer, tells Yuri his poems have been condemned as anti-communist.
+Yevgraf provides documents so the family can travel to the Gromekos' country home, "Varykino", in the Urals near Yuriatin.
+Their heavily guarded train travels through contested territory where Bolshevik commander Strelnikov is fighting anti-communist White forces.